Development of the harbour and the limestone quarry

 To be continued.

-More picture postcards from Borghamn can be found on Greetings from Borghamn.
+More picture postcards from Borghamn can be found on the page Greetings from Borghamn.